 1st Series (issued in July 2011) 2nd Series (issued in July 2012) (1) Total number of Stock Acquisition Rights: 138 rights 130 rights (2) Class and total number of shares underlying the Stock Acquisition Rights: 27,600 shares of the Company's common stock (The number of shares to be issued or transferred for each Stock Acquisition Rights shall be 200 shares.
 This number is adjusted from 1 share to 200 shares due to the effect of the stock split conducted on October 1, 2012) 26,000 shares of the Company's common stock (The number of shares to be issued or transferred for each Stock Acquisition Rights shall be 200 shares.
 This number is adjusted from 1 share to 200 shares due to the effect of the stock split conducted on October 1, 2012) (3) Amount to be paid in exchange for the Stock Acquisition Rights: ¥259,344 per option (The fair value of stock acquisition rights used to recognize compensation expense was estimated using the Black-Scholes option-pricing model) ¥318,562 per option.
-(The fair value of stock acquisition rights used to recognize compensation expense was estimated using the Black-Scholes option-pricing model) (4) Exercise period of stock acquisition rights: From July 15, 2011 to July 14, 2041 From July 14, 2012 to July 13, 2042 Position and number of persons to be allotted the stock acquisition rights and the number of stock acquisition rights to be allotted: - Directors (excluding Part-time and Outside Directors) of IIJ: 6 Directors, 89 rights - Executive Officers of IIJ: 8 Executive Officers, 49 rights - Directors (excluding Part-time and Outside Directors) of IIJ: 6 Directors, 74 rights - Executive Officers of IIJ: 11 Executive Officers, 56 rights 3rd Series (issued in July 2013) 4th Series (issued in July 2014) (1) Total number of Stock Acquisition Rights: 89 rights 128 rights (2) Class and total number of shares underlying the Stock Acquisition Rights: 17,800 shares of the Company's common stock (The number of shares to be issued or transferred for each Stock Acquisition Rights shall be 200 shares) 25,600 shares of the Company's common stock (The number of shares to be issued or transferred for each Stock Acquisition Rights shall be 200 shares) (3) Amount to be paid in exchange for the Stock Acquisition Rights: ¥647,000 per option.
+(The fair value of stock acquisition rights used to recognize compensation expense was estimated using the Black-Scholes option-pricing model) (4) Exercise period of stock acquisition rights: From July 15, 2011 to July 14, 2041 From July 14, 2012 to July 13, 2042 Position and number of persons to be allotted the stock acquisition rights and the number of stock acquisition rights to be allotted: Directors (excluding Part-time and Outside Directors) of IIJ: 6 Directors, 89 rights Executive Officers of IIJ: 8 Executive Officers, 49 rights - Directors (excluding Part-time and Outside Directors) of IIJ: 6 Directors, 74 rights - Executive Officers of IIJ: 11 Executive Officers, 56 rights

+3rd Series (issued in July 2013) 4th Series (issued in July 2014) (1) Total number of Stock Acquisition Rights: 89 rights 128 rights (2) Class and total number of shares underlying the Stock Acquisition Rights: 17,800 shares of the Company's common stock (The number of shares to be issued or transferred for each Stock Acquisition Rights shall be 200 shares) 25,600 shares of the Company's common stock (The number of shares to be issued or transferred for each Stock Acquisition Rights shall be 200 shares) (3) Amount to be paid in exchange for the Stock Acquisition Rights: ¥647,000 per option.
 (The fair value of stock acquisition rights used to recognize compensation expense was estimated using the Black-Scholes option-pricing model) ¥422,600 per option.
-(The fair value of stock acquisition rights used to recognize compensation expense was estimated using the Black-Scholes option-pricing model) (4) Exercise period of stock acquisition From July 12, 2013 to July 11, 2043 From July 11, 2014 to July 10, 2044

-- Directors (excluding Part-time and Outside

-Executive Officers of IIJ: 10 Executive Officers,

-Directors) of IIJ: 7 Directors, 88 rights
+(The fair value of stock acquisition rights used to recognize compensation expense was estimated using the Black-Scholes option-pricing model) (4) Exercise period of stock acquisition rights: From July 12, 2013 to July 11, 2043 From July 11, 2014 to July 10, 2044 Position and number of persons to be allotted the stock acquisition rights and the number of stock acquisition rights to be allotted: - Directors (excluding Part-time and Outside Directors) of IIJ: 7 Directors, 60 rights - Executive Officers of IIJ: 10 Executive Officers, 29 rights - Directors (excluding Part-time and Outside Directors) of IIJ: 7 Directors, 88 rights - Executive Officers of IIJ: 10 Executive Officers, 40 rights